Jon Rahm rallies to win the Masters as Spanish stars align - KESQ

 Rahm called it an incredible day, especially with his father coming over from Spain.
 He concluded his remarks at the trophy presentation on the 18th green by saying, “Happy Easter.
 And rest in peace, Seve.”

-He then made the sign of the cross, kissed his finger and pointed to the blue sky.
+He then made the sign of the cross, kissed his finger and pointed to the sky, the clearest it had been all week.

 AP golf: https://apnews.com/hub/golf and https://twitter.com/AP_Sports